Job Descriptions for Executive Committee and Board of Directors

 EXECUTIVE COMMITTEE

-The Executive Committee are made up of officers who are elected by the general Membership, per the Chinook PTSA Standing Rules, and are PTSA members.
-They are the Co-Presidents, Vice Presidents, Secretary, Treasurer, and the Legislative Chair.
-The general descriptions and duties of each Executive Committee positions are listed below.
-In addition to the duties below, Executive Committee members are asked to attend 8 Board of Directors Meetings (including one in August), as well as 4 general Membership Meetings held throughout the school year.
+The Executive Committee is made up of officers who are elected by the general Membership, per the Chinook PTSA Standing Rules, and are PTSA members.
+They are the Co-Presidents, Vice Presidents, Secretary, and Treasurer.
+The general descriptions and duties of each Executive Committee position are listed below.
+In addition to the duties below, Executive Committee members are asked to attend Board of Directors Meetings as well as general Membership Meetings held throughout the school year.
 All positions should also attend WSPTA training, as specified in the WSPTA Standards of Affiliation (SOA).

 Co-Presidents